How to Buy Discount Theater Tickets in Chicago

 Download the TodayTix app for last-minute tickets.

 TodayTix is a mobile app for last-minute theater tickets.
 It allows users to search available shows and buy tickets for performances occurring the same day or up to seven days in advance from their phones.
-It’s available for iOS and Android.
-With TodayTix’s referral program, whenever a friend or family member uses your code, they get $10 off their first purchase and you get a $10 credit.
-Some shows on TodayTix even have lottery or rush programs for extra special deals.
+It’s available for iOS and Android and some shows on TodayTix even have Lottery or Rush programs for extra special deals.

 Get a group together.